marmelab/react-admin/docs/Permissions.md

 ## Permissions

-With permissions, the `authProvider` stores a list of roles (e.g. `admin`, `editor`, `user`).
-It's the responsibility of the React components to check the permissions and display or hide content accordingly.
+With permissions, the `authProvider` stores a list of roles (e.g., `admin`, `editor`, `user`).
+The React components are responsible for checking the permissions and displaying or hiding content accordingly.

 ### `authProvider.getPermissions()`